(Formerly called the NCC Outing Club.)

 cutting and litter pick-up.
 If you are interested in helping,

-We will be running other hikes and trips during the Spring
+We will be running other hikes and trips during the Summer Break.

-Break.
-More details as they are planned, come to the meetings to
+More details as they are planned, look on the web site after meetings

 Join our Facebook

 Page.
 Also Join the e-mail ListServe and get unofficial

 Lyme Disease is a tick-born disease which is endemic throughout this area.
 Immediately

 after every time spent in the outdoors you should always inspect yourself